shreeya-i/Cue/README.md

 **Required Must-have Stories**

-* User can sign in with authentication
+[x] User can sign in with authentication
-* User can log in and log out of their account
+[x] User can log in and log out of their account
-* The current signed in user is persisted across app restarts
-* The home page calendar is auto-populated with holidays
-* User can add an event name, date, and category which appears on the home calendar
-* User can update their profile settings
+[x] The current signed in user is persisted across app restarts [x] User can add an event name, date, and category which appears on the home calendar [x] User can update their profile settings
-* User can tap on an event to see more details on a new view
-* User can switch between Calendar, Event, and Profile screens
-* User can view upcoming events with all inputted details on the Events screen
-* User can set notification settings for every event, which appear on their phone
+[x] User can tap on an event to see more details on a new view [x] User can switch between Calendar, Event, and Profile screens [x] User can view upcoming events with all inputted details on the Events screen [x] User can set notification settings for every event, which appear on their phone

 **Optional Nice-to-have Stories**

-* User can see a calendar view (rather than table view) of their upcoming events
-* Event service suggestions based on user location
-* Each upcoming event has gift/restaurant suggestions depending on the category
-* User can login via Facebook/Gmail
+[] User can see a calendar view (rather than table view) of their upcoming events [x] Event service suggestions based on user location [x] Each upcoming event has gift/restaurant suggestions depending on the category [x] User can login via Facebook/Gmail
-* Cue Calendar can import Google Calendar events
+[x] Cue Calendar can import Google Calendar events
-* User can add contacts / number of participants to event who also recieve event reminders
-* Cue is automated: auto-buys a product / auto-reserves a restaurant / etc
+[] User can add contacts / number of participants to event who also recieve event reminders [] Cue is automated: auto-buys a product / auto-reserves a restaurant / etc [x] Infinite scrolling calendar
-* Cue can support other types of appointments beyond important events e.g. acquaintance reach out reminders
-* User can view stats on the Profile page
-* Infinite scrolling calendar
-* Event can be set up as reoccurring
+[] Event can be set up as reoccurring
-* Fetch birthdays from Facebook
+[] Fetch birthdays from Facebook
+[x] Users can search through their home timeline events [x] Yelp suggestions can be filtered based on properties [x] Events can be assigned Cues
+[x] Yelp suggestions offer more details about the business

 ### 2. Screen Archetypes